wolfSSL/microchip-atecc-demos/README.md

 embedded SSL/TLS library that supports up to the most current TLS 1.3 and DTLS 1.2 protocols.
 These demos use the Microchip ATECC608A Trust&GO module configuration by deafult, but could be easily adapted to be run with either TrustFLEX or TrustCUSTOM modules.

+## Copyright Notice

+This repository is intended for demo/example purposes only.
+It includes driver and middleware code which is copyright of Microchip Technology Inc.

 ## Software and Hardware Demo Details

 The included demo applications have been created for the following development